QubitPi/docker-docs/subscription/setup/index.md

 ## Set up a Docker subscription for a personal account

 After you [create your Docker ID](../accounts/create-account.md), you have a Docker Personal subscription.
-To continue using this plan, no further action is necessary.
-For additional features, you can upgrade to a Docker Pro plan.
+To continue using this subscription, no further action is necessary.
+For additional features, you can upgrade to a Docker Pro subscription.

 To upgrade from Docker Personal to Docker Pro, see [Upgrade your subscription](./change.md#upgrade-your-subscription).

 ## Set up a Docker subscription for an organization

-You can subscribe a new or existing organization to a Docker plan.
+You can subscribe a new or existing organization to a Docker subscription.
 Only organization owners can manage billing for the organization.

-After you [create your Docker ID](../accounts/create-account.md), you have a Docker Personal plan.
+After you [create your Docker ID](../accounts/create-account.md), you have a Docker Personal subscription.
 You must then create an organization and choose a subscription for it.
 For more details, see [Create your organization](../admin/organization/orgs.md).

 To learn how to upgrade a Docker subscription for an existing organization, see [Upgrade your subscription](./change.md#upgrade-your-subscription).